 A child who has begun, but not completed, the required immunizations for their age may receive a Provisional Certificate of Immunization so they may attend licensed childcare or school while they finish their required vaccinations.
 To be eligible for provisional enrollment, the child must receive at least one dose of each of the required vaccines for their age.
 The next dose of required vaccine should be given as soon as possible, but no longer than 60 days from the previous dose(s).
 If at the end of 60 days, the child has not received the next required dose(s) of vaccine, the child cannot attend school.
 The Provisional Certificate of Immunization must be submitted to the school the child attends while completing the required immunizations.
-After the child has received all the required immunizations, a Certificate of Immunization must be submitted to the school.
-Students transferring from one U.S. school to another are eligible for provisional enrollment for 60 days to allow their immunization records to be transferred from the previous school.
+After the child has received all the required immunizations, a Certificate of Immunization must be submitted to another are eligible for provisional enrollment for 60 days to allow their immunization records to be transferred from the previous school.